 Once you have been granted access to Traverse, you can connect by opening an SSH client and using the SSH command (VPN required from off-campus):

 $ ssh <YourNetID>@traverse.princeton.eduFor more on how to SSH, see the Knowledge Base article Secure Shell (SSH): Frequently Asked Questions (FAQ).
 If you have trouble connecting then see our SSH page.

 Since Traverse is a Linux system, knowing some basic Linux commands is highly recommended.
 For an introduction to navigating a Linux system, view the material associated with our Intro to Linux Command Line workshop.

 Using Traverse also requires some knowledge on how to properly use the file system, module system, and how to use the scheduler that handles each user's jobs.
-For an introduction to navigating Princeton's High Performance Computing systems, view the material associated with our Getting Started with the Research Computing Clusters workshop.
+For an introduction to navigating Princeton's High Performance Computing systems, view our Guide to Princeton's Research Computing Clusters.
 Additional information specific to Traverse's file system, priority for job scheduling, etc. can be found below.